fallen-icarus/cardano-loans/README.md

 4. All Ask and Offer UTxOs must come from the address using the protocol's validator as the payment credential and the credential in the redeemer as the staking credential.
 5. No other UTxOs from the address are permitted in the transaction.
-6. All Ask UTxOs must be paired up with exactly one Offer UTxO and vice,versa.
+6. All Ask UTxOs must be paired up with exactly one Offer UTxO and vice, versa.
 The pairings must be passed as the list to the redeemer.
 7. The paired inputs must agree on the terms (ie, the fields that are in both datums must agree).
-8. The transaction must specify and invalid-before bound.
+8. The transaction must specify an invalid-before bound.
 9. The proper tokens must be minted/burned by the policy:
     - All Ask tokens among inputs must be burned.
     - All Offer tokens among inputs must be burned.